cudpp/cudpp/README.md

 Operating System Support and Requirements
 =========================================

-This release (2.0) has been thoroughly tested on the following OSes.
+This release (2.1) has been thoroughly tested on the following OSes.
+For more information, visit our [test results page](https://github.com/cudpp/cudpp/wiki/RegressionStatus2.1).

-- Windows 7 (64-bit) (CUDA 4.0)
+- Windows 7 (64-bit) (CUDA 5.0)
-- CentOS Linux (64-bit) (CUDA 4.0)
+- Ubuntu Linux (64-bit) (CUDA 5.0)
-- Mac OS X 10.6.8 and 10.8 (Snow Leopard/Lion, 64-bit) (CUDA 4.0)
+- Mac OS X 10.8.3 (Snow Leopard/Lion, 64-bit) (CUDA 5.0)

-We expect CUDPP to build and run correctly on other flavors of Linux and Windows, including 32-bit OSes, but only the above are actively tested at this time.
+We expect CUDPP to build and run correctly on other flavors of Linux and Windows, but only the above are actively tested at this time.
+Version 2.1 does not currently support 32-bit machines.

 Requirements
 ------------

-CUDPP 2.0 requires at least CUDA 3.0, and has not been tested with any CUDA version < 3.2.
+CUDPP 2.1 requires at least CUDA 3.0, and has not been tested with any CUDA version < 3.2.
 CUDA 4.0 or higher is preferred.
 If you require an earlier CUDA version, then you should use CUDPP release 1.1.1.